Havering Landlord Licensing

 When does Havering licensing start?

 Havering's additional HMO and selective licensing schemes launch on March 18, 2026.
-Applications are expected to open on or around the launch date.
-Landlords in affected wards should prepare documentation now to avoid delays.
+Applications have been open since January 25, 2026.
+Landlords in affected wards should apply now to avoid enforcement action.

 Which Havering wards need selective licensing?